tpturjo/Stock-Trading-Game/README.md

 - Verifies that user is correctly saved in the database: Checks if the new user data is accurately stored in the database.
 ### 2. User Login Feature
 - Endpoint: POST /users/login
-- Request syntax:  { username: 'user', password: 'pass' }
+- Data: { username: 'user', password: 'pass' }
 - Description: Authenticates a user by their username and password, allowing access to their account.
 - Feature Supported: Authentication
 #### Unit Tests: